Home Care Specialty Training For Nurse Aides FAQ

 All documents submitted to the registry may be verified with the issuing source.

-It is the responsibility of the Home Care Aide to ensure their name and contact information is up to date in the North Carolina Home Care Aide Specialty Training Registry.
+It is the responsibility of the individual to ensure their name and contact information is up to date in the North Carolina Home Care Specialty Training Program for Nurse Aides Registry.

 Go back to top »

-30. How can I contact the DHSR Registry Office that manages the registry?
+30. How can I contact the DHSR Registry Office?

 Go back to top »